zaccharles/lambda-native/README.md

 You can then use [CoreRT](https://github.com/dotnet/corert) to perform ahead of time compilation, producing a native executable that doesn't require any runtime compilation.

+Below is a comparison between a standard function and one running under LambdaNative.
+The function deserialies a request object, writes to DynamoDB, publishes an SNS message, and returns a response object.

+For more information and comparisons, please read [this Medium post](https://medium.com/zaccharles/8e53d6f12c9c).

 ![](assets/comparison.png)

 # Getting Started